BX-Coding/patch-ide/goals.md

 It is an incredibly tall order for teachers who are likely already teaching multiple subjects.

 ### Text-based programming is not engaging enough for young learners

 **_Text-based programming is where creativity goes to die_**

 Text-based programming, as it stands right now, is not a creative medium for young novice programmers.
 There is an incredibly high knowledge barrier to creating interesting (non-turtle) graphical output with a text-based programming language.
 In Scratch, users only have to recognize the function of four blocks, drag these blocks and connect them in the correct order, and press the green flag button to see a relatively engaging graphical output.
 In Python, an equivalent program made with Pygames would require typing around 60 lines of code and a strong grasp of the PyGames game engine.
 The rigidity and vocabulary of Python, especially when creating graphical output, means that it's difficult to creatively explore in Python.

-### Programming environments do not have enough scaffolding for the complex tasks that programming require
-**_Text-based programming is hard!_**

-Text-based programming is a complex task that requires numerous component skills.
-There are conceptual skills such as problem decomposition and algorithmic design.
-There are practical skills such as typing, error message parsing, and even knowing the vocabulary of a library.
-All of these present significant challenges to learners that, if not properly scaffolded, can lead to frustration for students and educators.

 ## Strategies

-_**What strategies do Patch employ to address these issues?**_
+_**What strategies does Patch employ to address these issues?**_

-### Teaching text-based coding requires too high of technical skills from educators
+### Problem 1: Teaching text-based coding requires too high of technical skills from educators

+Strategies

 - Low technology knowledge requirement (no installs needed)
 - Low hardware requirements (can run on school Chromebooks)
 - Easy-to-facilitate paired curriculum